ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * **bin/deploy-prometheus.sh**: deploys the Helm charts mentioned above:
 * **bin/remove-prometheus.sh**: remove all deployed Helm charts described above.
 * **bin/connect-prometheus.sh**: wrapper script for port-forwarding to Prometheus and Grafana endpoints.
+* **bin/format-grafana-dashboards.sh**: script to format Grafana dashboards to be included in the deployment.

 Values files:
 * ***etc/prometheus-values/kube-prometheus.yaml***: override values for kube-prometheus Helm chart.
 Here you can configure Prometheus and Alertmanager as well as define which Kubernetes you would like monitored.